justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/configuring-product-visibility-by-site-using-channels/README.md

 <img src="./images/01.png" width="700px" style="border: #000000 1px solid;">

-To learn more about the Channels concept and feature in Liferay Commerce, see the article: [Introduction to Channels](../README.md).
+To learn more about the using Channels in Liferay Commerce, see: [Introduction to Channels](../introduction-to-channels/README.md).

 ## Prerequisites